 - Yet-to-be-executed search and arrests warrants

-- Cases of civil commitment to mental illness or abuse of substance
+- Any case file featuring civil commitment to mental illness or abuse of substance

 - Records of civil domestic abuse sealed by court order